cypress-io/cypress-documentation/source/api/commands/screenshot.md

 **{% fa fa-angle-right %} fileName** ***(String)***

 A name for the image file.
-By default the filename will be the title of the test.
+When passed a path with a filename, the folder structure will be created relative to your {% url '`screenshots`' configuration#Folders-Files %} folder.

 **{% fa fa-angle-right %} options** ***(Object)***